Theatre Scholarships Available and Audition/Interview Information

 Recipients of scholarships are expected to

-- Be declared a Theatre major and maintain a course schedule of 12 credits or more each semester; maintain a grade point average of 3.0; demonstrate growth; and participate actively in the departmental and Theatre Majors Association production programs.
+- Be declared a BA, Theatre Arts or BA, Theatre Arts Secondary Ed major; maintain a course schedule of 12 credits or more each semester; maintain a grade point average of 3.0; demonstrate growth; and participate actively in the departmental and Theatre Majors Association production programs.

 - Thelma and Dean Brown Performing Arts Scholarship – an academic performance award for Theatre Arts majors.
 The scholarship may cover all student tuition and fees for an academic year.
 Two Brown Scholarships are designated as renewable and are held by the most promising and distinguished Theatre Arts majors.
 All current scholarship recipients must reapply for a Brown award for the upcoming academic year.
 Renewal is NOT automatic.